Qazeer/artefacts.help/pages/windows/registry_typedurls.md

 ---
 title: Registry - TypedURLs
-summary: 'The TypedURLs registry tracks URL entered (typed, pasted, or auto-completed) in the Internet Explorer (IE) web browser search bar.
+summary: 'The TypedURLs registry key tracks URL entered (typed, pasted, or auto-completed) in the Internet Explorer (IE) web browser search bar.
 Web searches are not stored, only the URLs entered are tracked.\n\nInformation of interest: URL entered in the IE search bar.\n\nValues are stored in inverse chronological order.
 The timestamp of last visit of the most recently visited URL can thus be deduced from the last write timestamp of the registry key.'
 keywords: 'TypedURLs, URL, Internet Explorer, IE, MRUList'
 tags:
   - windows_registry